hiddentao/clockmaker/README.md

 Features:

 * Stop and restart timers.
-* Change the timer delay in real-time.
+* Change the timer interval in real-time.
 * Start and stop multiple timers in one go.
 * Robust error handling.
 * Uses method chaining for ease of use.